cromwellryan/sweetelixir/advanced/pattern_matching.md

     countdown.ex:3: Countdown.run(10, 11)
 ```

 *Guard Clauses* are used with the postfix `when` on function definitions.
 Multiple functions with the same name can be defined because the guard becomes part of the function's unique signature.
 Each definition is pattern matched against when calling `run` until the first match is found.
-Patterm matching on functions is run from top to bottom, in the order the functions are defined.
+Pattern matching on functions is run from top to bottom, in the order the functions are defined.